Bailiff: Career Guide

 A high school diploma or GED is usually adequate for pursuing a career as a bailiff.
 Some employers may give preference to those applicants with a two- or four-year degree in criminal justice, law enforcement, criminology, or a related field.
 Although some courts may require a bailiff to have special training in a certain area, such as paralegal skills, most gain the training they need on the job.

 - Apply to become a bailiff through your local government website.

 - Take and pass the Civil Service Exam.

 - Receive bailiff training on the job.

 Once hired on as a bailiff of the court, you will undergo additional training on the job.
 In the beginning, new bailiffs may work with more experienced ones while they acquire the skills and knowledge they need to maintain the courtroom.

 Other Helpful Skills and Experience

-A bailiff’s salary, as in most positions, increases with years of experience.
-The average annual salary for bailiffs in the United States is $44,900 according to the US Bureau of Labor Statistics (BLS).1 In addition, bailiffs receive a typical benefits package, including life and health insurance, paid leave, and vacation, etc. The BLS does not provide a specific projection for bailiffs, but estimates 4% job growth from 2014-2024 for the related field of correctional officers.2
+The salary of a bailiff, similar to that of most jobs, increases with years of experience and varies depending on factors such as location.
+The average annual salary for bailiffs in the United States as of May 2015 is $44,900 according to the Bureau of Labor Statistics (BLS).1 In addition, bailiffs receive a typical benefits package, including life and health insurance, paid sick leave, and vacation time.
+Bailiff jobs are projected to see a 5% job growth from 2014-2024 resulting in around 800 new jobs over that time period.2